Factory farmers can’t hide from our drones.

-Most mother cows live in barren corrals.
-They stand all day in dirt, mud, and their own waste.
+Cows are forced to live in barren corrals that can stretch for hundreds of acres.
+They spend months standing in dirt, mud, and their own waste.

-Chickens and pigs are packed by the thousands into windowless warehouse-type buildings.
-In these sheds, the animals never see daylight or breathe fresh air.
+Pigs and chickens are crammed by the thousands into windowless buildings.
+They never see daylight or breathe fresh air.